oleborup/spring-boot-jetty-jersey-error-handling/README.md

 </html>
 ```

-We have previously implemented custom Jetty error handler to not leak impkementation details, but stopped working with upgrade to Spring Boot 3.
+We have previously implemented custom Jetty error handler to not leak implementation details, but stopped working with upgrade to Spring Boot 3.
 Have not figured out how to make a custom error handler with Spring Boot 3.2 and Jetty 12, or if that could resolve the issue.
 Would prefer to only rely on standard Spring Boot properties.